Quantum-OCS/QuOCS/docsource/chapters/feature_list.md

 	- `"time_lim"`: maximum time spent in a direct search, i.e. a sub-iteration for dCRAB
 	- `"xatol"`: criterion to cancel a direct search based on the simplex size (for Nelder Mead) or equivalent for e.g. CMA-ES
 	- `"frtol"`: criterion to cancel the direct search based on the relative differences of the FoM in the simplex (for Nelder Mead) or equivalent for e.g. CMA-ES
+	- `"change_based_stop"`: stop the current SI if the slope of the change of the FoM is less than defined in `"cbs_change"` over a range of funciton evaluations given in `"cbs_funct_evals"`.
+The slope is defined in the units of the FoM for intuitive tuning.

 _References_: